Penile problems: understanding phimosis

 Subsequently, the doctor prescribes steroid cream, such as betamethasone, to be applied twice a day on the foreskin for four to six weeks.
 The steroid cream makes the tight foreskin thinner so that it can be retracted past the head of the penis.
 Studies investigating the effectiveness of steroid cream as treatment for phimosis in patients younger than 18 years old have found that it was a safe first-time treatment option.

 For patients who do not want to go through steroid treatment or find it ineffective, circumcision is the other option.
 Circumcision is carried out under local or general anaesthesia.
 While the surgery lasts for less than an hour and is a day surgery, full recovery takes two to four weeks.

-This article has been fact-checked by Dr Wong Zeng Hao Joel, paediatric surgeon at Paediatric Surgery & Urology International, Thomson Medical Centre.
+This article has been verified medically by Dr Wong Zeng Hao Joel, paediatric surgeon at Paediatric Surgery & Urology International, Thomson Medical Centre (Singapore).